+Get the compensation that you deserve for a workplace injury.
 The financial fallout from an injury due to a workplace accident can be devastating.
 The majority of people today do not have a substantial amount of funds saved to pay living expenses if they can no longer work and collect a weekly paycheck.
-It can take weeks to file and complete the necessary paperwork and receive the appropriate benefits you deserve for a workplace injury.
+The filing process can take weeks from filing a workers’ compensation claim to receiving notification of either approval or denial of the appropriate benefits you deserve for a workplace injury.
 In the meantime, your mortgage is due, you still need to pay utilities, and everyday expenses continue to pile up.
 Without consistent income, your life can turn completely upside down, but we can help.

 Law Offices of Lipsey & Clifford lawyers continue to protect you.
 Providing free consultations, informing you of your rights during this unsettling time.
 Our attorneys are here to discuss how we can help you.
 Speak to one of our experienced lawyers at Law Office of Lipsey & Clifford for a consultation on your case, by calling us at (781) 829-9100 today.